 1. Add a metal band around the periphery of the sign and attach it as mentioned above.

-3. Bond urethane sheets to a center sheet of exterior grade plywood or equivilent.
-Make sure that the bonding adhesive is waterproof (i.e. PB Bond or PB Fast Set).
+3. Bond urethane sheets to a center sheet of exterior grade plywood, Dibond or equivalent.
+Make sure that the bonding adhesive is waterproof (i.e. PB Bond 240 or PB Fast Set).
+Call us for bonding tips.